awdriggs/mememaker/README.md

-# mememaker
+# meme
-showing off hosting with github pages
+just hosting for the js homework